DNA Ternary Full Adder: Results

-The design of the ternary full adder, based on the CB circuit, comprises four key components: converting input digits into DNA strands, computing the sum and carry, translating output signals into results, and extracting carry information as input to the next bit.
-Each bit's input and output in a ternary adder can take three possible values (0, 1, or 2).
+{\textbf{A Ternary DNA Full Adder Design Using CB Circuit.} The design of the ternary full adder, based on the CB circuit, comprises four key components: converting input digits into DNA strands, computing the sum and carry, translating output signals into results, and extracting carry information as input to the next digit.
+Each digit's input and output in a ternary adder can take three possible values (0, 1, or 2).
 This makes the conventional dual-rail strategy difficult to apply \cite{su2019high}.
 To address this, we employed a triple-rail method to represent the three input and output states.
-Specifically, we designate $inputA_{0}$, $inputA_{1}$, and $inputA_{2}$ to convey the inputs for 0, 1, and 2, while utilizing $inputB_{0}$, $inputB_{1}$, and $inputB_{2}$ for similar representations.
-Each $inputA_{i}$ consists of a toehold $t_a$ and domain $a_{i}$, and each $inputB_{j}$ comprises a toehold $t_b$ and domain $b_{j}$, where $i,j\in \{0,1,2\}$.
+Specifically, we designate inputA$_{0}$, inputA$_{1}$, and inputA$_{2}$ to convey the inputs for 0, 1, and 2, while utilizing inputB$_{0}$, inputB$_{1}$, and inputB$_{2}$ for similar representations.
+Each inputA$_{i}$ consists of a toehold $t_a$ and domain $a_{i}$, and each inputB$_{j}$ comprises a toehold $t_b$ and domain $b_{j}$, where $i,j\in \{0,1,2\}$.
 Additionally, we employ three distinct fluorescent signals (ROX, FAM, VIC) to visualize the resulting outputs corresponding to 0, 1, and 2.
-It's worth noting that the fluorescent signal types assigned to each module's $Gate2$ and $GATE1_{ij}$ follow a specific pattern, with further details provided in Table 4 of Section S15 in the Supporting Information.
+It's worth noting that the fluorescent signal types assigned to each module's Gate$2$ and GATE1$_{ij}$ follow a specific pattern, as detailed in Table 4 of Section S15 in the Supporting Information.